Olympia (Manet): Purchase for France

 By mid-October 15,000 francs had been raised, but it seemed that the Louvre was not ready to accept the donation.
 A temporary solution seemed to be to first have the painting enter the Musée du Luxembourg instead.
-At the same time, Suzanne Manet made it known through the pages of the Figaro newspaper that she had no need of financial help.
+At the same time, Suzanne Manet made it known through the pages of the Le Figaro newspaper that she had no need of financial help.
 By November Monet had raised 18,559 francs.

-Among the nearly 100 people from a wide spectrum who donated money were, Monet 1,000 francs, Edgar Degas 100, Paul Durand-Ruel 200, Gustave Geffroy 50, Philippe Burty 25, Joris-Karl Huysmans 25, Stéphane Mallarmé 25, Octave Mirbeau 300, Georges Petit 200, Camille Pissarro 50, Antonin Proust 500, Rodin 25 with arts patron Winnaretta Singer giving the largest at 2,000 Francs.
-Other included Siegfried Bing, Giovanni Boldini, Jules Chéret, Emmanuel Chabrier, Gustave Caillebotte, Emile Auguste Carolus-Duran, Henri Fantin-Latour, Henri Gervex, Alexandre Millerand, Étienne Moreau-Nélaton, Pierre Puvis de Chavannes, Augustin Théodule Ribot, Pierre-Auguste Renoir, Félicien Rops and John Singer Sargent.
-Emile Zola was one of the few that refused.
+Among the nearly 100 people from a wide spectrum who donated money were, Monet 1,000 francs, Edgar Degas 100, Paul Durand-Ruel 200, Gustave Geffroy 50, Philippe Burty 25, Joris-Karl Huysmans 25, Stéphane Mallarmé 25, Octave Mirbeau 300, Georges Petit 200, Camille Pissarro 50, Antonin Proust 500, Auguste Rodin 25 with arts patron Winnaretta Singer giving the largest at 2,000 Francs.
+Other included Siegfried Bing, Giovanni Boldini, Jules Chéret, Emmanuel Chabrier, Gustave Caillebotte, Carolus-Duran, Henri Fantin-Latour, Henri Gervex, Alexandre Millerand, Étienne Moreau-Nélaton, Pierre Puvis de Chavannes, Théodule Ribot, Pierre-Auguste Renoir, Félicien Rops and John Singer Sargent. Émile Zola was one of the few that refused.

 On 7 February 1890, Monet met with the Minister of Public Instruction and Fine Arts and gave him a letter formalizing the donation of the work to the Louvre, with the list of subscribers, on the condition that the painting be exhibited either at the Louvre or in the Luxembourg.
 The decision fell to Gustave Larroumet, then director of Fine Arts.
 He replied that the work could be admitted to Luxembourg but without assurance of exhibition.
 This response did not satisfy Monet, who was supported by his deputy Camille Pelletan.
 Finally, the Louvre reluctantly gave an assurance that the painting would be exhibited.